 Amsterdam & Canal Cruise►

 This tour gives you a great taste of Amsterdam, a city famous for its shimmering canals and gabled houses.
-First up, you’ll be taken on a panoramic tour of the place, ticking off all the best sights.
-You’ll drive past the Baroque-style Royal Palace, hailed the eighth Wonder of the World on its completion in 1655.
-You’ll also pass the famous Nieuwe Kerk, or New Church, on your way into the heart of the city - Dam Square.
+First up, you’ll be taken on a panoramic tour of the place, ticking off a bunch of top sights.
+You’ll drive past the eagle-adorned gates of the Royal Zoo – home to orangutans, crocodiles and giraffes.
+You’ll also tick off Museum Square, where the Van Gogh Museum and the Rijksmuseum are located.
 Loads of the city’s sights are only accessible from the water and a tour of Amsterdam just wouldn’t be complete without a cruise along the city's canals.
-Glide through the historic canals passing elegant mansions, churches and warehouses dating back to the 16th and 17th centuries.
+Glide through the historic channels, passing elegant mansions, churches and warehouses dating back to the 16th and 17th centuries.
 You’ll also pass one of the most famous sites in Amsterdam - the house where Anne Frank famously penned her poignant diary.

 Van Gogh & Amsterdam►

 Get ready to discover the heart-stealing city of Amsterdam, otherwise known as the Venice of the North.
-You’ll leave the port by coach and head to the heart of the city, Dam Square.
+You’ll leave the port by coach and start a dot-to-dot of its best bits.
 You’ll arrive at the Van Gogh Museum, home to the world’s richest collection of works by Vincent Van Gogh, including 200 paintings and 600 drawings.
 The Potato-Eater, Self Portrait as a Painter, Still Life with Sun Flowers and Cornfield with Crows are just a few of the paintings in the museum's famous collection.
 Your guide will be on hand to give you a great insight into the artist’s life.
 Afterwards, it’s time to carry on with your city tour.
 Admire the well-kept warehouses and homes that date from the 15th through to the 18th centuries.
-See the Royal Palace and the New Church, which was built in 1395.
-Pass by the flower market, Mint Tower, Central Station and the Weeping Tower where sailors’ wives once bid bon voyage to their husbands.
+See the centuries-old Maritime Museum, and check out the bundled-together buildings on Java Island.
+The Tropen Museum, the Central Station and the Weeping Tower – where sailors’ wives once bid bon voyage to their husbands – are on the to-do list, as well.
 It’s a great, stress-free way to discover the city.

 Windmills, Cloggs & Cheese!►